Ofrogue/pyspark101/5_streaming/README.md

 # Structured Streaming

-Good thing about structures streaming in Spark is that it supports same interface as DataFrames.
+Good thing about structured streaming in Spark is that it supports the same interface as DataFrames.

 Download a file with stock orders